 There are many causes of mastitis in dogs, and they can affect both nursing dogs and those who gave birth.
 Some of the most common causes of mastitis in dogs are:

 - Milk stasis (which means that milk isn’t flowing through the mammary glands).

 - A mammary gland infection due to bacteria.

 - Huge dog breeds are more likely to get mastitis, especially if they have had a litter.
 This is because the mammary glands produce milk for the puppies and become swollen as a result.
-The main issue with this type of mastitis isn’t actually the infection itself but all of the pressure on the area when the mammary gland swells.
+The main issue with this type of mastitis isn’t the infection itself but the pressure on the area when the mammary gland swells.

 - Mastitis can also occur in male dogs, but this is very rare.

 What you feed your dog greatly affects their health, and it can lead to mastitis in some cases.
 For example, if a dog eats many fatty foods or junk food that aren’t suitable for them, this can cause inflammation in their mammary glands, leading to mastitis.